ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 1. It needs to aggregate (`sum(...)`) over an arbitrary number of time series.
 2. It needs to look back over the entire time period to adjust for counter resets in (e.g. when your service restarts).
 This turns the calculation from constant to linear.
 Not good!

+{% include callout.html
+  type="aside"
+  content="Number 2 is speculation based on how I assume Prometheus works, they might do something clever internally to avoid this."
+%}

-If your Prometheus instance is configured to use a 15s scrape interval, that's `4 * 60 * 24 * 3 = 17,280` samples per time series to query.
+If your Prometheus instance is configured to use a 10s scrape interval, that's `6 * 60 * 24 * 3 = 25,920` samples per time series to scan.

 Luckily, there's another way!